Dr. Andrew Logan explains SMILE® laser eye surgery at Wellington Eye Centre

 Both LASIK and PRK use a laser called an excimer laser to flatten the cornea to correct short sight - this occurs by a process called photoablation where the laser removes minute layers of corneal tissue by breaking the bonds between carbon atoms in the cornea.
 In the case of PRK this is performed on the surface of the cornea.
 The cornea then has to heal - this takes 3-4 days.
 During the healing period vision is quite blurred and the eye will feel moderately uncomfortable.
 With LASIK surgery, a femtosecond laser is used to cut a thin flap of corneal tissue.
 This flap is lifted out of the way, and the excimer laser is used to perform the refractive correction after which the flap is repositioned.
 With LASIK, visual recovery is fast and relatively pain-free.

 Who is suitable for SMILE surgery?

 SMILE is currently available for correction of short sight and short sight combined with moderate astigmatism.
-SMILE is recommended for moderate to high short sight from -2.5D to -10.0D.
+SMILE is recommended for moderate to high short sight, it can correct from -0.5D to -10.0D and up to 5 diopters of astigmatism.
 It is not currently available for treatment of long sight or presbyopia.
 However, Carl Zeiss Meditec is continuing to develop SMILE and long sight and presbyopia correction will be available in the future.

 SMILE is particularly suitable for: